Metal Gear Solid: Peace Walker: Plot

 In the aftermath of the battle, Zadornov is captured, and Coldman mortally wounded.
 In his dying moments, Coldman activates Peace Walker's data uplink, convincing NORAD that the United States is about to be hit by a Soviet nuclear strike.
 Snake contacts NORAD, and tries to convince them to stand down, but senior members of the armed forces refuse and plan to retaliate.
 With a nuclear strike imminent, The Boss' personality takes control of Peace Walker's damaged artificial intelligence and drowns Peace Walker in Lake Cocibolca, severing the connection and ending the threat.

 Sometime later, Zadornov repeatedly escapes from MSF, the last of which leads to his death, arousing Snake's suspicions that someone has betrayed them.
 Paz reveals herself to be the traitor, using Zadornov's escapes to seize control of Metal Gear ZEKE, a walking tank designed by Huey to act as MSF's deterrent against foreign intervention.
 Acting as an agent of Major Zero—now using the name "Cipher"—Paz issues Snake an ultimatum: surrender MSF to Cipher and become his deterrent, or else she will fire a nuclear warhead on America, at which point they will be branded a nuclear-equipped extremist cult, and the world will unite in their pursuit of MSF.
 Snake prevents the launch by crippling ZEKE, and Paz is thrown into the ocean.

-In the aftermath, Snake reconciles with his memory of The Boss and accepts the title of Big Boss as he rallies the soldiers of MSF to prepare for a fight for their survival, declaring them to be living in "Outer Heaven".
+In the aftermath, Snake reconciles with his memory of The Boss, but feels she betrayed her life's purpose by “putting down her gun”, and vows to keep fighting.
+Snake accepts the title of Big Boss as he rallies the soldiers of MSF to prepare for a fight for their survival, declaring them to be living in "Outer Heaven".